All You Need to Know About Interior HDR Photography

 If you’re interested in taking proper HDR photos, however, here’s a step-by-step tutorial to help you out:

-- Turn your camera’s mode dial to M to shoot in manual mode.
+Turn your camera’s mode dial to M to shoot in manual mode.
 This is important, as you don’t want to rely on your camera’s auto exposure functionality.
+Some photographers prefer using aperture priority mode to maintain a consistent depth of field in their HDR shots.

-- Select the aperture you wish to use.
+Select the aperture you wish to use.
 For interior or real estate photography, use a deeper depth of field to keep everything in focus.
 An aperture of f/8 to f/11 should work well.
+Make sure your camera settings, including aperture and ISO, remain consistent for all exposures to ensure uniformity in your final HDR image.

-- Now all you have to do is adjust your shutter speed for each photo.
+Now all you have to do is adjust your shutter speed for each photo.
 You should take at least three exposures.
+Each shot should be carefully composed and exposed to capture the full dynamic range of the scene.
 One of these should ensure that your highlights are exposed properly and aren’t blown out, so any extreme white parts of the photo should have noticeable detail in them.
 One should ensure that your shadows are exposed properly, so any dark areas should have detail in them instead of appearing black.
 And the last exposure should be an overall balanced exposure that basically keeps the detail in your mid tones.

 Before you take your exposures

-Before you go ahead and take your photos, here are some tips to help you make the most of your interior shots.
+Before you go ahead and take your photos, make sure you have the right lighting equipment to handle challenging lighting conditions and achieve proper exposure in your interior shots.
+Here are some tips to help you make the most of your interior shots.

 - Use the right lens